KTH-Nek5000/NekDCTB/source_docs/pages/background.rst

        \lVert  u\rVert_{2}=\sqrt{\int_{\Omega}u^2 d\Omega}=\sqrt{u^TWu}=\sqrt{(T\hat{u})^TW(T\hat{u})}=\sqrt{\hat{u}^TW\hat{u}}.

-This provided an efficient way to control error an compress only up to a user predefined threshold :math:`\epsilon` of the error.
+This provided an efficient way to control error and compress only up to a user predefined threshold :math:`\epsilon` of the error.

 The DLT method was initially proposed in a theoretical manner but has